junland/sled/README.md

 * TLS Enabled.
 (Make sure to generate your key and cert.)

-* Documentation template (With a openAPI template for documenting your API)
+* Documentation template with openAPI documentation.

 ## Getting started